abraunegg/onedrive/docs/USAGE.md

 ## Frequently Asked Configuration Questions

-### How to sync both Personal and Business accounts at the same time?
-You must configure 2 separate instances of the application for each account.

-Refer to [./advanced-usage.md](advanced-usage.md) for configuration assistance.

-### How to sync multiple SharePoint Libraries at the same time?
-You must configure a separate instances of the application for each SharePoint Library.

-Refer to [./advanced-usage.md](advanced-usage.md) for configuration assistance.

 ### How to sync only specific or single directory?
 There are two methods to achieve this:
 *   Utilise '--single-directory' option to only sync this specific path